 Buying a used car can be a wise financial decision, but it can also expose you to potential fraud.
 Fortunately, recognizing the signs of auto fraud can help you ensure you are making a sound investment.
 This article will guide you through the common signs of auto fraud, helping you differentiate between genuine issues and bad luck.
+Car dealers and dealerships in California are subject to specific regulations designed to protect consumers from deceptive selling practices.

-Warning signs of auto fraud
+Warning signs of car dealership auto fraud

 - Odometer tampering: The mileage could be rolled back to make the vehicle appear less used.
 Always request a vehicle history report and compare the mileage with maintenance records.